bruceravel/larch-plugin-tutorial/mback/objectivefunction.md

 Finally, this function makes use of [NumPy's](http://www.numpy.org) vectorized calculations.
-Rather than iterating through the energy range (as a Fortran programmer might do), arrays are added and multiplied together, relying that NumPy conventions will do the iterations correctly and efficiently.
-As we will see in the next chapter, employing vectorization is a huge win in terms of execution time.
+Rather than iterating through the energy range (as a Fortran programmer might do), arrays are added and multiplied together, relying on NumPy conventions to do the iterations correctly and efficiently.
+As we will see in the [next chapter](../diffkk/README.md), employing vectorization is a huge win in terms of execution time.